-Running your business in 2018 requires a bit of understanding of technology.
-Even the least technical jobs, such as lawn care professionals, are sporting smartphones to check email, talk to staff and connect with clients.
+There is no single business that doesn't require a bit of understanding of technology in this day and age.
+Even the least technical professionals are sporting smartphones or alternate mobile devices to check email, talk to staff and connect with clients.

 The challenge is that technology can be a bit unnerving for some business owners.
 It’s not unnerving because it’s technology, per se.
 It’s unnerving because of the need to understand, yet again, something new.

-Let me suggest that technology is only a tool.
-It’s no different than a hammer or drill except it’s a tool that solves a different problem.
-Until we understand that the technology we use is meant to solve a specific problem, we’ll continue to focus on how hard it is to integrate technology into our business and marketing efforts.
+Think of it this way- Technology helps us solve problems and improve our processes the same way any other tool would.
+Until we understand that the technology we use is meant to solve problems, we’ll continue to focus on how hard it is to integrate technology into our business and marketing efforts.

-People, NOT Social Media
+People-Focused Social Media

 By 1930, land-locked telephone customers could place a call to an ocean liner in the Atlantic Ocean.
 In the 1990s, texting began to become another effective way of communicating short messages quickly.